Full disclosure: This post contains affiliate links. ?

 If you’re just starting out with a language, or even starting over, Mondly offers a lot to help.
 It has a lot of fantastic and useful vocabulary and phrases for a beginning language learner, and even lower intermediate.
 It’s engaging, enjoyable to use, and has several features built-in to keep you motivated to learn.
 And if a resource keeps you learning and spending time with your language, then it’s a good resource to use.

-That said, Mondly does have a few things that need to be addressed in order for it to be an even better app.
+That said, Mondly does have a few things that need to be addressed in order for it to become an even better app.

 Would you like to try Mondly out and see if it’s a good fit for you?
 Try Mondly here.